OpenDSA/OpenDSAX/Doc/source/Introduction.rst

 #.
 Point your browser to `http://opendsax.cc.vt.edu:18010 <http://opendsax.cc.vt.edu:18010>`_.

 #.
-Register your account and login.
+Register for new account and login.

 #.
 Create a new course.
 Update course Schedule & Details and Grading policy.